quack-ai/companion/CONTRIBUTING.md

 - **Code**: ensure to provide docstrings to your Python code.
 In doing so, please follow [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) so it can ease the process of documentation later.
 - **Commit message**: please follow [Angular commit format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format)

-#### Unit tests
+#### Tests

-In order to run the same unit tests as the CI workflows, you can run unittests locally:
+In order to run the same tests as the CI workflows, you can run them locally:

 ```shell
 make test